benweigel/RECChange/README.md

 For mammals, small rodents, and understory plant datasets, the accuracy of the coordinates for the sampling sites was coarsened to comply with data owners’ requirements.
 The files contain a “Sample ID” variable that identifies each sample, i.e. species occurrence for each site in each year.
 The files also contain the climatic variables extracted for each site and year (annual mean temperature, annual summed precipitation, annual snow cover duration days, and NAO).

+The **"Data"** folder contains folders for each taxonomic group.
+Each taxon folder includes .csv files with all data to fit each model, i.e. bioclimatic zone x decade combination.
+Csv files are labelled as “taxon_decade_zone.csv”.

 ### *Species data*
 **Bird** monitoring data is curated by the Finnish Museum of Natural History.

 **Butterfly** monitoring data is curated by the Finnish Environment Institute (SYKE)